 Web Style Guide & Best Practices

 This style guide is intended to give you information about the general writing styles that you should use when editing pages on the BSOE web site.
 This page is indended to augment the University Relations Style Guide.
-If something is not listed specifically here, please defer to the University Relations Style Guide.
+If something is not listed specifically here, please defer to the University Relations Tone and Style Guide or Editorial Guide.

 Common style guide issues related to commas, capitalization, and more are covered in the UC Santa Cruz Styleguide Cheatsheet.

 Please note that the layout of the BSOE web site is controlled by the webmaster.
 You should not try to circumvent the layout in any way.
 The inclusion of page-specific CSS or other style information in web pages is to be avoided.

 - When abbreviating the School of Engineering, use BSOE, not SOE or JBSOE.

 - Per UCOP naming document and associated policies pertaining to the naming gift by Jack Baskin, UCSC shall refer to the engineering school in all official correspondence, media, publications, both internal and external, as the Jack Baskin School of Engineering.
 Understanding the need for flexibility, the donor has agreed to allow the following exceptions to be used as appropriate.
 However, the Jack Baskin School of Engineering should never be referred to while excluding the name "Baskin."

 - In order of formality:

 - Baskin Engineering